-Once your business goal is set and everything is planned and you decide to deliver a promising product in China’s market, foreigners can certainly set up branches in China which should be in accordance with the Companies Act and the Commercial Code.
+Once your business goal is set and everything is planned and you decide to deliver a promising product in (or out of) China’s market, foreigners can set up branches in China which should be in accordance with the Companies Act and the Commercial Code.

 Also, the important thing to note for the investors is that documents of the parent company are necessary for establishing a branch in China.

 In China, you have four options to choose from for your company setup:

 - Wholly foreign-owned enterprise (WFOE)

 Deciding to set up your business as a joint venture will have you to declare that you will run your company with a local partner from China.
 In this setup, the company is controlled by both foreign and Chinese partners.

 Compared to establishing a WFOE, opening a representative office is a relatively straightforward process.
 However, it comes with its own set of limitations.
 An RO does not have the option to generate revenue as its purpose is primarily for market testing and promoting products or services.
 Therefore, while setting up an RO can be an effective way to establish a presence in China, it is not a suitable option for companies looking to generate profits in the country.